haneefdm/cortex-debug-samples/psoc6-setup.md

                     "monitor gdb_sync",
                     "stepi"
                 ],
-                // svdFiles are optional, they can be very large.
+                // svdFile is optional, it can be very large.
                 "svdFile": "PSoC_6_Hello_World/libs/psoc6pdl/devices/svd/psoc6_01.svd",
                 "runToMain": true,          // if true, program will halt at main.
 Not used for a restart "preLaunchTask": "",        // Set this to run a task from tasks.json before starting a debug session